If you’re a beginner or just need to brush up on your skills, we can help you prepare for your ski or snowboard adventure.

 We’re proud to support ski and snowboard racing programs for a variety of competitive levels.
 Learn more about our teams and register to join.

-Skiing and snowboarding is for everyone.
+Skiing and snowboarding in the Poconos are for everyone.
 That’s why we offer ski and snowboarding lessons for people with disabilities of all levels and abilities, ages 5+.

 There’s always something happening on the mountain.
 View upcoming events at the lodge and throughout Camelback Resort.